Marketing91

 4. Meaningful response to the customers

 Consumers have security concerns regarding products and services.
-It should be the highest priority of the company to check security.
+The highest priority of the company should be to check security.
 Protecting customer rights is vital.
 A quick investigation of any complaint is necessary.

 5. Amplify benefits and lessen risks

-The best ethical marketing practices must provide benefits to the maximum number of people with less harm and cost.
-The goal has to be a long-lasting positive impact on the products and services.
+The best ethical marketing practices must benefit the maximum number of people with less harm and cost.
+The goal must be a long-lasting positive impact on the products and services.

 Different don’ts of ethical marketing campaigns that businesses should avoid while following marketing ethics are-